-The disability documentation submitted by a Texas State employee should be on the official letterhead of a medical professional qualified to diagnose and manage the condition for which accommodations are being requested.
+The disability documentation submitted by a Texas State employee should be from a medical professional qualified to diagnose and manage the condition for which accommodations are being requested.
 The documentation must be recent enough to sufficiently describe how the disability currently affects the individual, and should include the following:

-d.
-Substantiates why the requested accommodations are needed, and
+d. a detailed statement of why the requested accommodations are needed; and

-e.
-Provides any other information that might assist the employee and the University to determine whether the employee has a disability and if so, an appropriate accommodation.
+e. any other information that might assist the employee and the university to determine whether the employee has a disability and, if so, an appropriate accommodation.

 In addition to the above, the medical professional may recommend accommodations for the individual's disability.
 The Americans with Disabilities Act (ADA) coordinator, in conjunction with members of the Workplace Accommodation Interactive Team (WAIT) or with staff from the Office of Disability Services (ODS), will determine eligibility for workplace accommodation based on the documentation provided.